Flinders River: Course and features

 At 1004 km in length, it is the eighth-longest river in Australia.
 The catchment covers 109000 km2.
-The primary land use in the catchment is grazing and other agriculture, the catchment covers 1.5% of the continent.
+The primary land use in the catchment is grazing and other agriculture; the catchment covers 1.5% of the continent.

 A total of 36 tributaries flow into the Flinders, the principal ones being the Cloncurry, Saxby and the Corella rivers.
 Another major tributary is Porcupine Creek, which has carved out a dramatic gorge located in the Porcupine Gorge National Park.
 While there are no dams on the Flinders River there are several on tributaries including Lake Mary Kathleen, Chinaman Creek Dam, and Corella Dam.
 Hughenden Irrigation Project Corporation has proposed building a diversion weir on the Flinders River downstream of Hughenden to supply a 161,000 megalitre offstream storage.
-Other smaller tributaries include: Range Creek, Morepork Creek, Oxley Creek, Canterbury Creek, Dutton River, Back Valley Creek, L-Tree Creek, Gorman Creek, Hazlewood Creek, Nonda Creek, Eurimpy Creek, Yambore Creek, Bynoe River and Armstrong Creek.
+Other smaller tributaries include the Range Creek, Morepork Creek, Oxley Creek, Canterbury Creek, Dutton River, Back Valley Creek, L-Tree Creek, Gorman Creek, Hazlewood Creek, Nonda Creek, Eurimpy Creek, Yambore Creek, Bynoe River and the Armstrong Creek.
 The river flows through one permanent waterhole, Flagstone waterhole.

 Several towns are located within the catchment including: McKinlay, Burke and Wills Junction, Hughenden, Richmond, Julia Creek and Cloncurry.

 The river has a mean annual discharge of 3857 GL.
 The maximum flow recorded is 18000 GL.

 The riverbed is composed of silt with clay and sand, sand and gravel, and gravel with cobble.
 A large, flat clay pan is located in the area where the Flinders, Gregory and Leichhardt Rivers enter the Gulf.
 The mouth of the river lies in the Gulf Plains Important Bird Area.

 In 2015, the population living within the catchment was 6,600.